mwojnars/hypertag/README.md

     from python_module import $x, $y as z, $fun as my_function, $T as MyClass from hypertag_script import $name

-    | fun() of x is equal: $my_function(x)
+    | fun(x) is equal $my_function(x)
     $ obj = MyClass(z)

 The HyperHTML runtime understands the same _package.module_ syntax of import paths as Python.
-This syntax can be applied to Python and Hypertag files alike.
-Hypertag scripts must have the ".hy" extension in order to be recognized.
+This syntax can be applied to Python and Hypertag files alike: the latter must have the ".hy" extension in order to be recognized.
-Note, however, that interpretation of import paths is runtime-specific and other Runtime subclasses can parse these paths differently.
-For example, a custom runtime could provide its own path syntax to enable the import of scripts from a DB instead of files, or from remote locations etc.
+The interpretation of import paths is runtime-specific, and so some other (custom) runtime classes could parse these paths differently, for instance, to enable the import of scripts from a DB instead of files, or from remote locations etc.

 HyperHTML supports also a special import path "~" (tilde), which denotes the _dynamic context_ of script execution: a dictionary of all variables that have been passed to the rendering method (`HyperHTML.render()`) as extra keyword arguments.
-These variables are _only_ accessible in the script after they are _explicitly_ imported with "from ~ import ..." or "import ..." blocks:
+These variables can only be accessed in the script after they have been _explicitly_ imported with "from ~ import ..." or "import ..." blocks:

     from ~ import $width
     import $height

-    | Dimensions imported from the context: $width x $height
+    | Page dimensions imported from the context: $width x $height

 This script can be rendered in Python like this: